Is Metrc coming to your cannabis market?

 Are you ready?

-With more states adopting the Metrc cannabis track-and-trace system every quarter, business operators and entrepreneurs have a lot of questions about the platform.
+With more states adopting the Metrc cannabis track-and-trace system every year, business operators and entrepreneurs have a lot of questions about the platform.
 We understand, and we want to make it easy for operators to get started, and find success, within the platform.
+In this article we offer our three steps to Metrc success.

 At Cultivera, we are driven by the notion that it is our responsibility to provide confidence to the industry as a whole.
 We know the importance of providing more than just business software, but a complete solution that encompasses subject-matter expertise and unparalleled support.